Tanzhengtong/Attribute-Knowledge-Graph-Completion-via-Augmented-Rule-based-Learning-Method/README.md

 ### Command:
 Python Augmentation_module_V8.py Family 0 0.8 0.05 4 50 1
 ### Comment:
-To run the augmentation module, you need to specify some Hyper-parameters.
-The first parameter is the dataset you choose (e.g., Family), the second parameter the ***MinSC***, and the third one is the ***MaxSC***.
+To run the augmentation module, you may be required to install some Python packages first, In addition, you need to specify some hyper-parameters in the command: the first parameter is the dataset you choose (e.g., Family), the second parameter the ***MinSC***, and the third one is the ***MaxSC***.
 The fourth one is the threshold of head coverage ***MinHC***, the fifth one is the support threshold ***MinSupport***, the sixth parameter is the runtime of AnyBURL, and the last one is the boolean value that indicates if the KG is an attribute knowledge graph.
 ### Comment:
 This module will enhance each rule from rule sets and create the output file augmented_rule and store new facts with corresponding original rule and new SC.
 ### Sample output: